AkeemGit/comp2245-assignment2/README.md

-# comp2245-assignment2
+# COMP2245 Assignment 2

-Repository to push assignment 2 code to.
+This is Assignment 2 for Akeem Richards